 M59 is an elliptical galaxy with a somewhat oval shape.
 The distinct core is surrounded by a large, bright and soft glow that fades smoothly into the sky background.
 No further details could be seen.
 Nearby is the smaller and dimmer galaxy IC 3672.
 Sketched with the 16″ Alkaid @259x.

 M61 is the only sketch that I did from the Col du Calibier during spring break on the only cloudless night.
 It was easy to discern at least two spiral arms, of which one was rather “hooked” instead of circular.
-The one on the W-side is weaker, broader and extends far away from the centre.
-The core is very bright and almost stellar and the whole picture reminds me of the small letter “a”.
+The one on the W-side is weaker, broader and extends far away from the center.
+The core is very bright, almost stellar and the whole picture reminds me of the small letter “a”.
 Two companions were seen as well; these are NGC 4292 and NGC 4301.
 Sketched with the 16″ Alkaid @181x.

 I have observed M64 (the Black Eye Galaxy) many times before and decided to go for a sketch in 2020 when I (finally) got a very good view of it.
 While focusing on the eastern arm (right in the sketch), it was the arm on the west side that struck me first and I did not expect that.
-It can be seen on the SW side, a bit detached from the galaxy, quite dim.
+It can be seen on the SW side, a bit detached from the galaxy and quite dim.
 The E arm took more effort and although I am sure to have seen something, the views were too fleeting to be completely accurate.
 I think I saw it on the NE side, a bit closer to the core but I’m not 100% sure.
 The dark band under the pearly core is something else.
 It could be seen right away, quite thick and not symmetrical as it’s more prominent on the E side and moves up in a sharp bend.
-Under the dark band a bright line is visible of which I had the feeling that it was sparkling from time to time (like a necklace with precious stones) Other than this, I could see no spiral structure.
+Under the dark band a bright line is visible of which I had the feeling that it was sparkling from time to time (like a necklace).
+Other than this, I could see no spiral structure.
 It’s mainly a large and bright (rugby ball shaped) glow that softly dissipates into the sky background.
 It’s the core area that makes this galaxy worth a visit year after year.
 Sketched with the 16″ Alkaid @259x.

 M81; Bode’s Galaxy is a grand design galaxy in Ursa Major.
-Much larger than it’s cosmic neighbor M82, very bright and with spiral arms that can be hard to discern.
+Much larger than its cosmic neighbor M82, very bright but with spiral arms that can be hard to discern.
 The south arm (up in the sketch) was a bit easier, because it’s betrayed by a brighter part on the left where it makes its bend.
 This arm is a bit brighter and thicker than the opposite one, which was hard to distinguish even with averted vision.
 I had to restrain myself from drawing the arms too apparent to keep the end result as realistic as possible.
 But even now, the arms appear brighter than I have actually seen them.
 Furthermore, I noticed a dark lane just under the bright core.
 Not sure if it’s real or just my imagination, but it kept popping up.
 Sketched with the 16″ Alkaid @129x.

 M94 is very bright.
 Mainly the 1/3 core, but also the halo which appears woolly and shows a cobweb of spiral arm structure, or at least a hint of it.
 It makes me think of crop circles.
 On the right side the halo is a bit more defined and angular.
 I can’t see the second and much dimmer halo.
 Sketched with the 16″ Alkaid @259x.

-M99 is a face-on galaxy with at least one apparant arm visible (up in the sketch) and a core that appears to consist of two parts.
+M99 is a face-on galaxy with at least one visible arm (up in the sketch) and a core that appears to consist of two parts.
 The second and third arm, of which I know they are there, are unclear.
 I think I see them together as one nebulous area with a curl in it.
 Sketched with the 16″ Alkaid @259x.

 M102 (NGC 5866) is a bright edge-on nicknamed the “Spindle Galaxy”.
 My hopes were up for spotting the tiny dustlane that crosses the face of this fine looking galaxy.
 At lower magnification it did not present itself, but with the 5mm eyepiece at 370x I could definitely confirm it.
-With the 3.5mm at 518x it was even a bit more easy to see it, but the overall view softened a bit too much.
+With the 3.5mm at 518x it was even more easy to see it, but the overall view softened a bit too much.
 The first thing I always do when starting a sketch is plotting the star field and I was surprised to see a very dim star at the tip of the NW side of the galaxy (down in the sketch).
 On the opposite side (SE) near the core I may have spotted a slightly brighter patch.
 I added it to the sketch, but I’m not sure if it’s real or if it was merely an illusion.
 Sketched with the 16″ Alkaid @259x.

-M105 and NGC 3384 form a lovely couple which actually turned out to be a triple!
+M105 and NGC 3384 form a lovely couple and they actually turned out to be a triple!
 However, NGC 3389 is very dim and seemed more like a vague reflection of the other two galaxies… NGC 3384 is nearly as big and bright as M105, though it has a more oval shape and the core was a tad smaller.
 No additional details could be seen.
 Sketched with the 10″ Alkaid @ 120x.

 M106, like a thick cigar, is big and bright with a very distinct small core in the shape of a short bar.
 One thick spiral arm could be detected fairly easy.
 The galaxy is oriented N-S between two somewhat brighter stars and with averted vision it felt like these were just in reach of the arms.
 An accompanying galaxy can just be seen in the top left of the sketch.
 Sketched with the 16″ Alkaid @181x.

-M108 is somewhat dim for Messier object, but this is compensated by the richness of features that can be seen.
+M108 is somewhat dim for Messier object, but this is compensated by the richness of features that can be seen under a dark sky.
 The seeing was good enough to permit a high magnification and although the galaxy almost became translucent now, it helped to filter out some of the details and that was precisely my goal with this sketch.
-Instead of one (bright!) star, I could now see two more inside the bounderies of the galaxy.
+Instead of one (bright!) star, I could now see two more inside the boundaries of the galaxy.
 Also, some patches of nebulosity became visible, particularly left of the core.
 At the left tip another patch is separated from the “surfboard” and it appears as a curl.
 The right side of the core is less bright; there’s a “C” shaped darkening directly next to it and the tip ends more bluntly into the sky background.
 Sketched with the 16″ Alkaid @ 370x

-M110, the famous neighbour of M31 is huge!
+M110, the famous neighbor of M31 is huge!
 Even in the 20mm EP it fills a large part of the field, most certainly with averted vision.
 I can’t discern any detail, but I do see many foreground stars in and just outside of the glow.
 The large elliptical galaxy perfectly fades out into the sky background and only in the center an elongated brightening can be seen, with in the heart a stellar-like nucleus.
 Sketched with the 16″ Alkaid @91x.